 4. Are all workshops and webinars held online?

-Yes: all workshops, webinars, mentorship sessions and meetings will be held online.
+Yes: all workshops, webinars, mentorship sessions and meetings are held online.
 At least one member of each selected venture must participate.

 5. What are the attendance requirements?